 Henry is brought back to life and fitted with cyborg attachments.
 The scientist tending him tells him that his memory has been blanked and that she is his wife Estelle.
 The facility is then broken into by Akan, a crimelord with psychic powers.
 Henry makes an escape from what he discovers is a plane.
 On the ground, he is ferociously pursued through the city by Akan’s forces.
 He receives aid from the mysterious Jimmy who reappears in different forms despite being killed.
 As the attempts made to apprehend Henry become more ferocious and violent, killing masses of bystanders, Henry comes to realise that Akan is seeking to obtain the tech that has been successfully used in him for the first time but also that he is not being told the truth about what is happening.

 Hardcore Henry comes from Bazlevs, the Russian production company of Timur Bekmambetov.
 Bekmambetov made waves with the Russian-language Night Watch (2004) and its sequel Day Watch (2006) then came to the West to make a number of works in the US mainstream, including Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and the remake of Ben Hur (2016).
-At the same time, Bekmambetov has been prolific as a producer with the animated 9 (2009), the NASA Moon landing/alien possession Found Footage film Apollo 18 (2011) and Russian-shot efforts made for English-language audiences such as the alien invasion film The Darkest Hour (2011), The Snow Queen (2012) and the social media horror film Unfriended/Cybernatural (2014) and Unfriended: Dark Web (2018).
+At the same time, Bekmambetov has been prolific as a producer with the animated 9 (2009), the NASA Moon landing/alien possession Found Footage film Apollo 18 (2011) and Russian-shot efforts made for English-language audiences such as the alien invasion film The Darkest Hour (2011), The Snow Queen (2012) and the social media horror films Unfriended/Cybernatural (2014) and Unfriended: Dark Web (2018).